Motorola Razr Ultra 2025 review: The flip phone, nearly perfected

 (Image credit: Derrek Lee / Android Central)

-• Software promise is good, but falls behind competitors.
+• The software promise is good, but it falls behind competitors.

 The Razr Ultra 2025 runs Android 15 and will receive three OS upgrades and four years of security updates, which notably falls behind other flagship competitors.
-The latest version of Hello UX also isn’t much different from Motorola’s Android 14 software, although there are many Motorola or Razr-specific features sprinkled throughout.
+The latest version of Hello UX isn’t significantly different from Motorola’s Android 14 software, although it incorporates several Motorola or Razr-specific features throughout.

-Image Studio and Playlist Studio are fun ways to use AI to generate images and context-based music playlists (a feature YouTube Music should steal), although the latter is currently limited to Amazon Music, which I imagine won't do many people much good.
+Image Studio and Playlist Studio are fun ways to utilize AI to generate images and context-based music playlists (a feature that YouTube Music should consider adopting), although the latter is currently limited to Amazon Music, which I imagine won't be of much benefit to many people.

 The Razr still features Gemini and some Google AI features to complement Moto AI.
 And unlike Galaxy AI, Moto AI isn’t injected into every aspect of the OS, which some may find refreshing.
-That said, there are many ways to trigger it, from the new dedicated AI button to double-tapping the back of the phone.
+That said, there are several ways to trigger it, including the new dedicated AI button and double-tapping the back of the phone.

-One of the coolest ways to trigger Moto AI is with Look & Talk.
-If the Razr Ultra 2025 is in Tent or Stand mode, all you have to do is look at it, and it will begin listening to you.
-You can also ask follow-up questions, but you’ll have to wait until it’s done speaking or press the mic icon to interrupt it.
-It’s not as seamless as Gemini Live, which will let you interrupt it mid-sentence, and I hope Motorola will enable this in future updates.
+One of the coolest features is Look & Talk, which triggers Moto AI by simply looking at the Razr while in Tent or Stand mode.
+You can immediately start talking to it and ask follow-up questions, although you’ll have to wait until it’s done speaking or press the mic icon to interrupt it.
+It’s not as seamless as Gemini Live, which allows you to interrupt it mid-sentence, and I hope Motorola will enable this feature in future updates.

 Moto AI contextual option on the Razr Ultra 2025